rajpandeygithub/Automated-BiLingual-Complaint-System/README.md

   - Demographic information (race, ethnicity, gender)
   - Transaction amounts

-### 7. Data Aggregation
-- Joins filtered datasets on complaint ID
-- Selects and maintains relevant columns

 ### 8. Abusive Content Filtering
 -	Removes words from a set of abusive words
 -	Implements Bloom filter for efficient filtering
 -	Replaces abusive words with placeholder text
 -	Processes text while maintaining sentence structure

+### 9. Standardize Product labels
+- Excludes records where the ‘product’ column is labeled as ‘other financial service’, as this classification is overly broad and lacks specificity.
+- Standardized categories using a predefined dictionary (product_map), ensuring synonymous or similar product types are grouped under a consistent label.

+### 10. Insert Into BigQuery
+- Inset the clean dataset into BigQuery warehouse

-### 9. Success Email Trigger
+### 11. Success Email Trigger
 - Once all the pipelines have successfully run, a success email is triggered to notify stakeholders of the pipeline completion

-### 10. Slack Alerts Integration
+### 12. Slack Alerts Integration
 - On every DAG success and failure, we trigger a slack notification a private channel in the MLOps workspace.
 ![image](https://github.com/user-attachments/assets/324c90ac-e6fa-40c5-a61e-8a9e3c138bf6)